csem/experiment_tracker/README.md

   - Level 0: **Date**: The date of your experiment (i.e. 2021-01-26 17-07-39)
   - Level 1: **Run**: The integer representing the value of your run (0 to 3)
 - Rows:
-  - Level 0: **Group**: Can be Hyperparameters, Dataset, Other, Path.
+  - Level 0: **param_df**: Can be Hyperparameters, Dataset, Other, Path.
 See below "formatting the hydra file"
   - Level 1: **Parameters**: Parameters for each subgroup

 You can know more about hierchical pandas dataframe here: